laurijssen/thm/forgottenimplant/README.md

 {"job_id": 0, "cmd": "ls"}
 ```

-Cyberchef is a handy tool for base64 encoding, base64 clutters up your history IMO.
+Cyberchef is a handy tool for base64 encoding, the base64 command clutters up your history IMO, although starting the command with a space in zsh/bash will not add it to the bash_history.

 So:
 set HttpUnknownRequestResponse eyJqb2JfaWQiOiAwLCAiY21kIjogImxzIn0=